KSAH-42/RabbitOM/README.md

 [![Build](https://github.com/KSAH-42/RabbitOM/actions/workflows/dotnet-desktop.yml/badge.svg)](https://github.com/KSAH-42/RabbitOM/actions/workflows/dotnet-desktop.yml)

-A .net assemblies which can be used for receiving raw audio/video streams.
-After recfactoring the client, I will add the rtp layers which already exists, but i need to do something before to publish it.
+A .net library for receiving raw audio/video streams.
 Classes used for decoding was already implemented but not present in this repository at this moment.

 # Main features